 With a flourishing career that includes an Independent Spirit Award for his performance in writer-director Kevin Smith's Chasing Amy (1997) and memorable roles in multiple features for such directors as Smith, Cameron Crowe and Lawrence Kasdan, Jason Lee has solidly established himself among critics, directors and peers.

-Born and raised in Huntington Beach, CA, Lee turned a childhood pastime of skateboarding into a professional career.
+Jason Michael Lee was born and raised in Orange County, California, to Carol Lynn (Weaver) and Gregory E. Lee, a car dealership manager.
+Jason took up skateboarding at age 13.
+By 18, he was on the professional skateboarding circuit, where he wowed legions of young fans and popularized a move called the "360 flip".
+Inspired to tap into the commercial aspect of the sport, Lee and a friend started the twin companies "Stereo Skateboards" and "Stereo Sounds Clothing".
 After moving to Los Angeles during his early twenties, however, he began developing an interest in acting.
 "I met friends that were actors and thought maybe I should try it out", says Lee, who appeared in commercials and music videos.
 "After watching Steve Buscemi as the bellboy in Barton Fink (1991), I knew I wanted to be in movies", he says.

 Lee is also a professional photographer, as well as an avid supporter and collector of the arts.
-He is currently shooting 20"x24" Polaroid portraits for an upcoming gallery and book series.
 When not working on personal projects, Lee photographs for Los Angeles-based Anthem magazine.
 He is also actively involved with his skateboard company, "Stereo Skateboards", which recently celebrated its 15-year anniversary.

 |Carmen Llywelyn||(1995 - 2001) (divorced)|